quantum + ibi

 Easily reconfigure tooling and processes for new products and customers.

-Supported Bonding Technologies
+Supported Die Bonding / Die Attach Technologies

-Shifting to quantum applications and quantum manufacturing requires advanced assembly solutions that standard tools simply can’t match.
+Shifting to quantum applications and quantum manufacturing requires advanced packaging assembly solutions that standard tools simply can’t match.
 Success depends on maintaining sub-micron accuracy at production speeds, achieving consistent, high-quality bonds for cryogenic performance, controlling cost per bond while scaling output, adapting to multiple bonding technologies for diverse quantum devices, and ensuring fast changeover and modularity to meet customer needs.

 Indium Bump Interconnect